 In case there is a craving for sugar and something sweet, it would be best to indulge in any form of natural sugars like the ones present in fruits.
 Since these sugars have not been manufactured or processed artificially, they would not be harmful as they won’t result in spikes.
 Natural sugars are digested well and are absorbed by the body more slowly which means that they have a lower GI.
 Is brown sugar good for diabetes?
 No, but natural sugar is.
 Read about is jaggery good for diabetes

+You might have received your answer with the help of the above-mentioned points.
+Explicitly, no, there would be no benefit if you choose one sugar over the other if you are trying to limit your sugar intake due to diabetes.
+It is important to remember that sugars contain certain amounts of carbs and glucose, both of these are vital for a rounded and balanced diet.
 These sugars can be obtained with the help of any foods and vegetables that have natural sugars in them.
 Any form of added sugar – brown or white might only result in the deterioration of health.

 Excess intake of sugar is harmful as it causes several complications: